 11. Eye-Grazing Bangs on Long Hair

 A long, eyelash-dusting fringe is one of the best kinds of bangs to ask for if you have a round face.
-The soft angles make the eye and cheekbone area the focal point of the look, with the rest of your long lengths slimming down the effect of fuller cheeks.
+The soft angles make the eye and cheekbone area the focal point of the look, with the rest of your long lengths slimmig down the effect of fuller cheeks.
 Ask your stylist for slightly longer strands at the sides too for added contouring power.
 To keep your fringe refreshed midday, tote along a dry shampoo that helps sop up scalp sebum, like Dove Refresh+Care Detox & Purify Dry Shampoo.

 12. Long Bumpy Layers

 Long layers with body create even more movement than regular layered cuts.
 Pro tip: Have your stylist use some thinning shears for a delicately blended style, and style with a texturizing spray for a grittier feel.

 A head of loose, textured bends opens up the face while providing some contour on the sides.
 You’re not just working with a heavy one-length curtain of hair, which is key to giving a round face some definition.
 Waves that start from mid-shaft cut the eyeline and can create a flirty, more flattering update to this look.

 14. Short Shag